A Trail Of Faith

 TUI-O PORRIÑO (17 KM) (10.6 miles) – Our Camino Starts Today!

 Stage 2: Morning transfer to O Porriño where we will face the second stage towards Santiago de Compostela.
 We leave O Porriño and begin the ascend, we see along our way the church of Santa Eulalia (16 th Century) and the (18 th Century Manor House) Os Marqueses, in the village of Mos.
-We keep ascending and walk close to the chapel of Santiaguiño; our downhill section will take us to Redondela, with the Covent of Vilavella along our way; once we reach the center we will be transferred to our accommodation, in Cesantes, 3 miles away.
-In Cesantes we will have the chance to discover the landscape of the ría (estuary) de Vigo.
+We keep ascending and walk close to the chapel of Santiaguiño; our downhill section will take us to Redondela, with the Convent of Vilavella along our way; once we reach the center we will be transferred to our accommodation in Pontevedra.
 (B,D)

 PONTEVEDRA-CALDAS DE REIS (21 km) (13 miles)

 Stage 4: We leave Pontevedra along the bridge O Burgo; soon we are walking in the parish of Alba (Romanesque), in the outskirts of Pontevedra.
 In San Caetano we find the chapel and then we walk along a forest and find another church, the Iglesia de San Mamede and close to the waterfalls of the river Barosa.
 If we do not visit the waterfalls we continue to Briallos and we meet the Ermita (chapel) of Santa Lucía, the village of Tivo with a granite crosstone (cruceiro) from the 17th century.
 We are very close to Caldas de Reis which is famous for its health/spa hotels.
 From here we will be transferred to Cambados, capital of the wine area Albariño.
 Accommodation at a lovely Parador in the old sector.
 (B,D)